Kofun period: Clans

 Many of the clans and local chieftains who made up the Yamato polity claimed descent from the imperial family or kami.
 Archaeological evidence for the clans is found on the Inariyama Sword, on which the bearer recorded the names of his ancestors to claim descent from Ōbiko (大彦, recorded in the Nihon Shoki as a son of Emperor Kōgen).
-A number of clans claimed origin in China or the Korean Peninsula.
+A number of clans claimed origin in China or the Korean peninsula.

 During the 5th century, the Katsuragi clan (葛城氏, descended from the legendary grandson of Emperor Kōgen) was the most prominent power in the court and intermarried with the imperial family.
 After the clan declined, late in the century, it was replaced by the Ōtomo clan.
 When Emperor Buretsu died with no apparent heir, Ōtomo no Kanamura recommended Emperor Keitai (a distant imperial relative in Koshi Province) as the new monarch.
 Kanamura resigned due to the failure of his diplomatic policies, and the court was controlled by the Mononobe and Soga clans at the beginning of the Asuka period.

 Society

 Toraijin

-Toraijin refers to people who immigrated to Japan from abroad via the Ryukyu Islands or the Korean Peninsula.
+Toraijin refers to people who immigrated to Japan from abroad via the Ryukyu Islands or the Korean peninsula.
 They introduced numerous, significant aspects of Chinese culture to Japan such as Chinese writing system and Buddhism from India.
 Valuing their knowledge and culture, the Yamato government gave preferential treatment to toraijin.
-According to the 815 book, Shinsen Shōjiroku, 317 of 1,182 clans in the Kinai region of Honshū were considered to have foreign ancestry.
-163 were from China, 104 from Baekje ("Paekche" in the older romanization), 41 from Goguryeo, 6 from Silla, and 3 from Gaya.
-They may have immigrated to Japan between 356 and 645.
+According to the Shinsen Shōjiroku (815), 317 of 1,182 clans in the Kinai region of Honshu were considered to have foreign ancestry.
+Through currently disputed by modern historians, 163 were of Chinese origin (written as "Kan"), 104 from Baekje ("Paekche" in the older romanization), 41 from Goguryeo, 6 from Silla, and 3 from the Gaya confederacy.
+They are believed to have immigrated to Japan between 356 and 645.

-Chinese migration

-According to the Shinsen Shōjiroku (used as a directory of aristocrats), Chinese immigrants had considerable influence.
-The Yamato imperial court edited the directory in 815, listing 163 Chinese clans.